 His experience includes plant, vertebrate, and invertebrate communities that western landscapes support.
 He has performed wetland delineations and designed, managed construction of, and monitored numerous wetland creation/restoration projects as well as conducted studies related to restoration and grazing in upland areas.
 Craig has also conducted surveys for state and federal sensitive plant and animal species for numerous environmental impact statements and environmental assessments.

 Prior to joining Blue Mountain, she worked with Boulder County as the Program and Outreach Specialist for Wildfire Partners.
 Her special areas of expertise including managing content for websites (including blogging), coordinating digital marketing, and providing wildfire advising to both organizations and private property owners.
-She assists local organizations with building a wildfire mitigation program and is currently working on earning her certification as a Wildfire Mitigation Specialist through NFPA.
+She assists local organizations with building a wildfire mitigation program and is certified as a Wildfire Mitigation Specialist through NFPA.

 Sheila Webber, Ornithologist